skrillberg/Mimsy2/Mimsy2-BSP-drivers/README.md

 ### Functions
 * void mimsyIMUInit()

   Initalizes the imu on mimsy.
 This function enables all of the sensors.

 * void mimsySetAccelFsr(int fsr)

   Sets the accellerometers full scale range in g's.
 Valid values for fsr are 2,4,8,and 16

 * void mimsySetGyroFsr(int fsr)

   Sets the gyro's full scale range.
 Valid values are 250,500,1000, and 2000

 * void mimsyIMURead6Dof( IMUData *data)

   Read accel xyz and gyro xyz data from imu.
 The input to this function is a pointer to a IMUData struct.

 * void mimsyDmpBegin()

   Initializes the dmp

+## flash_mimsy.c
+This file contains functions for using Mimsy's flash memory.
+Right now it supports saving and reading IMUData structs

+## i2c_mimsy.c
+This file contains functions for using i2c to write to and read from the accelerometer.